Georgia Hunter Bell: 2025: World Championships medalist

 weekend she ran a personal best 4:23.35 for the indoor mile to win the Millrose Games in New York City on 8 February 2025.

 On 23 February, she won the gold medal in the 1,500 metres at the British Indoor Championships for the second year in a row.
 At the 2025 European Athletics Indoor Championships in Apeldoorn, Hunter-Bell finished fourth in the 1,500 metres.
-She was named in the British team for the 2025 World Athletics Indoor Championships in March 2025, where she won her heat to qualify for the final, before placing third to win the bronze medal in an indoor 1500 metres personal best time of 3:59.84 Close to the British Record.
+She was named in the British team for the 2025 World Athletics Indoor Championships in March 2025, where she won her heat to qualify for the final, before finishing third to win the bronze medal in an indoor 1500 metres personal best time of 3:59.84 close to the British Record.
+On 26 February 2026, Hunter-Bell's position was upgraded to second place and her medal upgraded to silver following Diribe Welteji's suspension for an anti-doping rule violation.

-In May 2025, she was named as a challenger for the short distance category at the 2025 Grand Slam Track event in Philadelphia, placing fourth in the 1500 metres race and a close runner-up to overall slam winner Diribe Welteji in the 800 metres in a time of 1:58.94.
+In May 2025, she was named as a challenger for the short distance category at the 2025 Grand Slam Track event in Philadelphia, finishing fourth in the 1500 metres race and a close runner-up to overall slam winner Diribe Welteji in the 800 metres in a time of 1:58.94.
 She won the 800 metres in 1:57.66 at the 2025 BAUHAUS-galan event in Stockholm, part of the 2025 Diamond League.
 She ran a season's best of 3:54.76 for the 1500 metres to finish fourth at the 2025 Prefontaine Classic on 5 July.

 On 19 July 2025, she won the 800 metres at the London Diamond League Meeting in a time of one minute 56.74 seconds.
 On 3 August 2025, she became the British 800 metres champion after winning the 800 metres title at the 2025 UK Athletics Championships in Birmingham.
 Amid ongoing speculation over her decision whether to run the 800 metres, 1500 metres, or both at the upcoming world championships, she placed third in 3:56.00 over 1500 metres at the Diamond League event in Silesia on 16 August 2025.
-On the 20 August, she finished third behind Keely Hodgkinson and Audrey Werro over 800m in 1:57.55 at the 2025 Athletissima event in Lausanne.
-She ran a 800m personal best 1:55.96 to finish behind Werro in second at the Diamond League Final in Zurich on 28 August to move to third on the British all-time list.
+On the 20 August, she finished third behind Keely Hodgkinson and Audrey Werro over 800 m in 1:57.55 at the 2025 Athletissima event in Lausanne.
+She ran a 800 m personal best 1:55.96 to finish behind Werro in second at the Diamond League Final in Zurich on 28 August to move to third on the British all-time list.
 She chose to be selected only for the 800 metres as part of the British team for the 2025 World Athletics Championships in Tokyo, Japan, where she secured a silver medal with a personal best time of 1:54.90 finishing ahead of Hodgkinson and behind Lilian Odira of Kenya.
 On 10 October, she finished runner-up to Keeley Hodgkinson over 800 metres at the 2025 Athlos meet in New York.